cloudfoundry/diego-notes/proposals/measuring_performance.md

 ## Experiment 3: Fault-recovery

-After a day, kill N/10 cells (in various zones) and see how long it takes to recover the missing applications (datadog plots should be enough to tell us when we've recovered).
+After a day, kill N/10 cells (in various zones) and see how long it takes to recover the missing applications.

+We'll want:
+- Datadog plots to see how long recovery takes
+- Converger logs to analyze how long the converger takes to handle this scenario.

 ## Experiment 4: Tolerating catastrophic etcd failure